F2BEAR/nSeed/ROADMAP.md

 - Richer Templates | Future

   It will be really helpful if we could set _nSeed_ to have unique, required and unrequired (with a percentage of appearance) values through objects on the template describing how often or not they should be generated when we seed our databases.

-- nSeed own data generator | Future

-  By now nSeed depends on [Faker.js](https://fakerjs.dev) to generate the data to be seeded and we think that it will be best-suited if we have or own data generator.